Many small business owners struggle with being able to write SMART goals for three reasons:

 Only you can challenge yourself more.

-So get more creative and have fun with it.
+When learning how to write SMART goals, get creative and have fun with it.
 Create things and have small adventures that lead you to the bigger future you want.

 Don’t pressure yourself with unrealistic SMART goals because this is when you may fall off the wagon.
 And, celebrate those process goal wins.